Define where the pipeline should find input data and save output data.

 Sets the value for the allowed alignment read overlap.

-For more information check DeepARG documentation.
+For more information check the DeepARG documentation.

 Modifies tool parameter(s):